James-Rhodes/doppl-rs/README.md

 Ps.
 This was my first time using Bevy so there are probably lots of small things wrong with this code, but it does indeed work.

+Note: By hitting spacebar with the gifcreate feature enabled, 500 png's will be saved in ./screenshots The png's can be rendered to a gif using: